mtimani/Recon_scripts/README.md

 options:
-  -h, --help            show this help message and exit -n, --nuclei          Use Nuclei scanner to scan found assets -s, --screenshot      Use Gowitness to take screenshots of found web assets -w, --webanalyzer     Use Webanalyzer to list used web technologies -g, --gau             Use gau tool to find interresting URLs on found web assets
+  -h, --help            show this help message and exit -n, --nuclei          Use Nuclei scanner to scan found assets -s, --screenshot      Use EyeWitness to take screenshots of found web assets -w, --webanalyzer     Use Webanalyzer to list used web technologies -g, --gau             Use gau tool to find interresting URLs on found web assets